-40 golf carts explode into 'large body of fire' at Melreese Country Club, officials say
+40 golf carts burn in explosive fire where David Beckham wants to put soccer stadium

 A Miami Fire Rescue truck was parked outside the clubhouse, its water hose connected to a fire hydrant right next to the Melreese sign on 37th Avenue, which was closed in both northbound and southbound directions at the golf course while investigators were on scene.
 The road reopened around midnight.

 Firefighters were able to contain the blaze to the parking lot area and prevented it from spreading to the pro shop, Carroll said.
-Noone was injured, he said.
+No one was injured, he said.

 Carroll said the park closed between 8:30 and 9 p.m.
 Tuesday night.